 The Bread & Butter Project is also supplying goods to Harris Farm Markets across Sydney.

-“In addition, we’re increasing our in-store merchandising to ensure a strong shelf presence and adding ‘shelf talkers’ that tell our social enterprise story, while seeking to build better brand awareness because we can’t afford to advertise,” Carpenter says.
+“In addition, we’re increasing our in-store merchandising to ensure a strong shelf presence,” Carpenter says.
+“We’ve added ‘shelf talkers’ that tell our social enterprise story.
+This helps to build better brand awareness because we can’t afford to advertise.”

 Another vital outcome of keeping The Bread & Butter Project bakery open is its role in maintaining a much-needed income for its trainees.

-“Our trainees have often come to us from environments of political and social upheaval and when they arrive in Australia, many of them aren’t able to use their existing skills and experience in this country,” Carpenter says.
+“Our trainees have often come to us from environments of political and social upheaval,” Carpenter says.
+“When they arrive in Australia, many of them aren’t able to use their existing skills and experience in this country.”

 This is where The Bread & Butter Project plays a role in providing an income and a purpose, as well as crucial English language tuition and support.

-“By keeping our doors open, we’re keeping people employed who may be on Temporary Protection Visas or other visas, who aren’t eligible for the JobKeeper support program and would struggle to find alternative work in the current circumstances,” Carpenter says.
+“By keeping our doors open, we’re keeping people employed,” Carpenter says.
+“People who may be on temporary protection or other visas.
+Or who aren’t eligible for JobKeeper support and would struggle to find alternative work in the current circumstances.”

-At present, bread and pastry sales fund about 90% of The Bread & Butter Project’s training and operational costs, with donations funding the remaining 10%, while volunteers and pro bono assistance also help the company achieve its goals.
+At present, bread and pastry sales fund about 90 percent of The Bread & Butter Project’s training and operational costs.
+Donations fund the remaining 10 percent.
+Volunteers and pro bono assistance also help the company achieve its goals.

-The Bread & Butter Project’s program sees trainees receive hands-on training in the company’s Marrickville bakery and a TAFE Certificate II in Food Processing, as well as intensive tutoring in English and numeracy.
-The program has graduated more than 70 professional artisan bakers into employment in Australia’s hospitality industry.
+The Bread & Butter Project’s program sees trainees receive hands-on training in the company’s Marrickville bakery and a TAFE Certificate II in Food Processing.
+The program also offers intensive tutoring in English and numeracy.
+It has graduated more than 70 professional artisan bakers into employment in Australia’s hospitality industry.